henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

 Apologies, this is a long long wall of text with no pictures.
 And there's no real conclusion to speak of either

 ---
+### Update 2: 2023-08-11 08:30

+Two days later.
+Still no heat pump run in the morning.

+We had a chat with the Installer yesterday who was able to remotely access our data and work out _why_ the hot water isn't coming on - there's a programmed Hysteresis correction of 10C to account for lag in the control system and/or measurement errors; at the times of day we were expecting hot water, the tank was reporting (to Homely) a temperature of 41C which is only 9 degrees below target, so it wasn't bothering to heat.
+He informed us that he'd "corrected" that (presumably reduced the value).

+A little later he also managed to invoke what at first I identified as envy followed some time later by a sense of outrage.
+Simply by including a graph available _to the installer_ of the performance of our system hour-by-hour with every metric I could think of and many more plotted.
+None of which data is available (yet) to _the owner of the system itself_.

+Encouraged by this apparent diagnosis and correction of a configuration setting, and encouraged by some manual mucking around with "Boost" modes yesterday (using these to override and get hot water and a run of the heating loop for an hour), we had some confidence that this morning would finally see the desired operation of the system as we expected.

+Unfortunately, as before, we woke to a tank of warm-ish water and a heat pump that hasn't run.
+Unlike yesterday, however, manual use of the app's Water-Boost and Heating-Boost controls has failed to prod the system into life...

+---
 ### Update 1:  2023-08-09 13:00

 Homely called back after leaving a message on their support line; they have fixed the